KarnaAbiy/PORTFOLIO/README.md

 # PORTFOLIO
-This is my simple portfolio
+This is my simple portfolio.

 I am going to modernize my site soon